onelrian/fibbot/README.md

-# FibBot GitHub Action
+# **Fibbot Github Action**

-**FibBot** is a GitHub Action written in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
-The action supports two parameters: a flag to enable Fibonacci calculation and a threshold limit for the numbers to process.
+ a GitHub Action that is written in Rust, scans pull request content in search of multiple numbers, calculates Fibonacci numbers for those numbers, as well as posts a comment containing the many results.
+The action strengthens a flag that enables Fibonacci calculation and sets a limit for the numbers that will be processed.

 ---

-## **Features**

-- Extracts numbers from pull request content.
+It pulls numbers from what's in a pull request.
-- Computes Fibonacci numbers for the extracted numbers.
-- Posts a comment on the pull request with the results.
+The extracted numbers are used to compute Fibonacci numbers.
+The pull request has a comment where the results are posted.

 - Configurable parameters:
-  - `enable_fib`: Enable/disable Fibonacci calculation.
+`enable_fib` can either enable or disable Fibonacci calculation.
-  - `max_threshold`: Maximum number to consider for Fibonacci calculation.
+`max_threshold`: It's the biggest number that can be used to calculate Fibonacci.

 ---